Questions about visiting

 Where can I find the venues?

-The Mining Art Gallery is right in the heart of Bishop Auckland's Market Place.
+The Spanish Gallery is right in the heart of Bishop Auckland's Market Place.
 The Castle, Deer Park and Walled Garden are beyond the Clock Tower, which is also on the Market Place.
 The sat nav for North Bondgate, our car park, is DL14 7PG.
-It's a five minute walk between the car park and the Clock Tower.
+It's a five minute walk between the car park and the Spanish Gallery.

 Are pets allowed?

-Much as we love animals of every kind, only Guide or Hearing Dogs are allowed in the Castle grounds and the Mining Art Gallery.
+Much as we love animals of every kind, only Guide or Hearing Dogs are allowed in the Castle grounds and the Spanish Gallery.
 Furry (or indeed feathery) companions are very welcome in the Deer Park, where they can enjoy over 150 acres of fun.

 Why have the tickets changed?

 This year we’ve had to change our ticketing, partly because everyone needs to book a timed ticket due to social distancing, and partly because we’re opening up new gardens and tours, which weren’t available before.
-Over the next few years, there will be more and more to enjoy – the Spanish Gallery will be opening later this year, the Faith Museum next year, and the Great Garden and Wilderness Garden will be opening too.
+The Spanish Gallery has recently opened, the Faith Museum next year, and the Great Garden and Wilderness Garden will be opening too.
 So, there will be a lot more to see, explore and enjoy, and our ticket prices will reflect those changes.
 The best way to enjoy all the galleries, gardens and museums is to become a Friend of The Auckland Project.

 I bought an Auckland Pass in 2019/20 – what’s happening with them?